Mr-Infect/Anti-crawler-bot-/README.md

 Made with ❤️ by developers who are tired of bots

-**⭐ If you find AntiBot Shield useful, please star the repository!**
+**⭐ If you find AntiBot Shield useful, please star the repository and buy me a coffee!**

 </div>